Derek-Jones/ESEUR-code-data/README.md

 This file sets the variable ESEUR_dir to contain the base directory containing all the code+data.
 The default value is R's home directory.

+The .R files are a superset of what appear in the book.
+If some data was analyzed and I thought it useful, but could not find a place for it in the book, it was put in a misc/ directory (some files may not have been moved).

+The data was very recently compressed to get under Github size limits and reduce download time.
+You might find some filename strings are missing a .xz.

 [Blog post](http://shape-of-code.coding-guidelines.com/2012/06/22/background-to-my-book-project-empirical-software-engineering-with-r/) giving some background on the book.

 If you know of any software engineering data that you think should be included, please let me know.